FixTweet/FxTwitter/README.md

 - `https://pxtwitter.com/dangeredwolf/status/1548117889437208581.jpg`
 - `https://pxtwitter.com/dl/dangeredwolf/status/1548117889437208581`

-Tweets with multiple imgaes are supported, so you can do something like this and it will pick the correct image:
+Tweets with multiple images are supported, so you can do something like this and it will pick the correct one:

 `https://d.twittpr.com/dangeredwolf/status/1547514042146865153/photo/3`